kclapper/tulip/design-docs/Sprint 2024/wiki/view-framework.md

 in another.
 Right now the only Area that exists is for `Identity`, logging users in and out.
 Under the `Identity` Area are the Razor Pages our application uses.

-## Consolidation

-At some point we should consolidate the app to using only one View framework.
-This makes the app simpler and easier to maintain.
-It also lowers the burden on new developers working on the project because they will only need to learn one UI framework.